ColetteDigio/WebServerLogAnalyzer/docs/project-startup.md

 - *local* - tag `-Plocal`
 - *prod* - tag `-Pprod`
 - To run the application with dev config, add the `-Plocal` tag to the command line, i.e.: `mvn clean install -Plocal`
+- To showcase the properties files are in working state, running the application with `prod` profile will throw `FileNotFoundException` as the file `prod-programming-task-example-data.log` does not exist.

 # Configuration Files